-Weekend vigil planned in memory of slain El Monte officers - NewsBreak
+Weekend Vigil Planned in Memory of Slain El Monte Officers - NewsBreak

+According to the coroner's office, both officers were shot in the head.

-The suspect — identified by his mother as Justin William Flores, 35 — died at the scene of the shooting.
+The suspect, Justin William Flores, 35, died at the scene of the shooting.

 The officers, who lived in Upland but were raised in El Monte, were both married fathers.
 Funeral arrangements were still pending.

-The Peace Officers Research Association of California, or PORAC, established a fundraising campaign on behalf of the officers’ families.
-The fundraiser can be found at https://porac.org/fundraiser/el-monte-police- officers/.
+The Peace Officers Research Association of California, or PORAC, established a fundraising campaign on behalf of the officers' families.
+CLICK HERE TO DONATE.

 Deputy District Attorney Jon Hatami, a leader of the drive to recall District Attorney George Gascón, blasted the plea deal, saying it was an example of Gascón's policies against alleging prior strike convictions in criminal cases allowing a defendant to avoid prison time and remain on the streets.